Discover the Power and Prestige of the 2016 Corvette Z06: the Ultimate Supercar with New Design Packages and a C7.R Edition.

 The eight-speed automatic is tuned for world-class shift-response times, and smaller steps between gears keep the LT4 within the sweet spot of the rpm band, making the most of the output of the supercharged engine for exhilarating performance and greater efficiency.

 Featuring four gearsets and five clutches, creative packaging enables the GM-developed eight-speed automatic to fit the same space as the six-speed automatic in the Corvette Stingray.
-Extensive use of aluminum and magnesium makes it more than eight pounds (4 kg) lighter than the six-speed.
-Along with design features that reduce friction, the 8L90 is expected to contribute up to 5-percent greater efficiency, when compared with a six-speed automatic.
+The extensive use of aluminum and magnesium makes it more than eight pounds (4 kg) lighter than the six-speed.
+Along with design features that reduce friction, the 8L90 is expected to contribute up to 5 percent greater efficiency when compared with a six-speed automatic.

 Track-proven structure and technologies

-The Corvette Z06 leverages the technologies introduced on the Corvette Stingray, including the strategic use of lightweight materials and advanced driver technologies, with unique features and calibrations tailored for its capabilities.
+The Corvette Z06 leverages the technologies introduced on the Corvette Stingray, including the strategic use of lightweight materials and advanced driver technologies, with unique features and calibrations tailored to its capabilities.

 The stiffer design of the aluminum frame allows the Corvette Z06 to be offered with a removable roof panel for the first time.
 With the lightweight, carbon fiber roof panel removed, the new Corvette Z06 offers 20 percent more structural rigidity than the previous model’s fixed-roof design.
 It is 60 percent stiffer than the previous model with the roof panel installed.

 The new Z06 retains the SLA-type front and rear suspension design of the Corvette Stingray but is uniquely calibrated for the higher performance threshold.
 The third-generation Magnetic Selective Ride Control dampers are standard on Z06.
 They can be adjusted for touring comfort or maximum track performance via the standard Driver Mode Selector.